Here’s what you should know about the American Express Business Platinum card upgrade:

-Amex will look at your credit history, payment history and spending habits when deciding whether to upgrade you, but they don’t give out any specific requirements.
+Approval for an upgrade typically takes just a few minutes, but there’s no guarantee that you will be approved.
+Amex will look at your credit score, payment history and spending habits when deciding whether to upgrade you or not.
+But they don’t give out any specific requirements.

 Basically, you can call them at 1-888-781-6736, and request an upgrade.
 But if you want to go ahead and do that, make sure you've got at least a year behind you with the card, and that your payment history is spotless.